-Safeguarding all members of the UWC community, especially all our students, is a top priority for the UWC movement and all of its entities, including the 18 UWC schools and colleges and the over 150 national committees.
+Safeguarding our students - and all members of the UWC community - is a top priority for the UWC movement, and all of its schools and national committees.

 The Trustees of UWC International affirm their commitment to the wellbeing and safety of all members of the UWC community in reflection of UWC’s core values of personal responsibility and integrity, autonomy and mutual responsibility, respect and compassion.

 They also affirm their full commitment to safeguarding and to promoting the wellbeing of all children and young people in the care of UWC schools, colleges, national committees, projects and educational programmes.